RoonMoonlight/EnhancedMod/svwl/README.md

 ## Release Notes
 ### 2022.01 "Isekai Cat" (February 20, 2022)
 Welcome to first release of Stardew Valley: Wildlife!
 This version is 2022.01, codenamed "Isekai Cat", named after one of Isekai Cat VTuber '[Ko Yami](https://twitter.com/KoYami2434)'.
-Thank you for your amazing streams and content during the VTuber activities.
+Thank you for your amazing streams and content during the VTuber activities!

 #### Changelog
 * Initial release.

-#### Note
-**Feb 11, 2022 Update: This version is still under testing, use at own risk.** We will notify you on our [Twitter](https://twitter.com/Mysty_Moonlight) when it's ready.

 ## List of Mods
 Due to complicated copyright issues, you need to install mods manually from this list of mods.